 - an impediment to drainage.

-Complaints related to buildings or building access should be referred to the Fire Hazard Advisor at 619-533-4411 or be submitted through the Fire Department Customer Complaint Page (For complaints related to brush or weeds, please see above for more information).
+Complaints related to buildings or building access should be referred to the Fire Hazard Advisor by submitting a complaint following the link above.

 If a complaint involves conditions inside individual "dwelling units," it should be directed to Code Enforcement at 619-236-5500, unless the complaint is related to fire protection (i.e. smoke detectors, malfunctioning alarm system, etc.).
 A "dwelling unit" is a building or portion thereof which contains living facilities (i.e. provisions for sleeping, eating, cooking and sanitation).
 A dwelling unit could be a single family home, an apartment in an apartment building, a condominium in a larger residential building, etc.